 Adding to the issues with cancer and side effects, common comorbidities (many of an endocrine nature) can arise simultaneously and many patients are also (coincidentally) at an age where the body naturally starts to go faulty.
 All of these factors can make it really difficult to determine the source of the symptoms.

 Here’s another classic example of this problem, I can see many people on forums also have diabetes (an endocrine disease).
 In the United States alone, nearly 7 million people have undiagnosed diabetes, according to the American Diabetes Association.
-I can also see from the news in UK, that this is becoming a much bigger deal too.
+I can also see from the news in UK, that this is becoming a much bigger deal too – a report published in Feb 2018 claims that diagnoses have doubled in 20 years.
 I’ve used the diabetes link as an example, there will be many other factors at play.
 It is certainly possible that many of the problems people face might just be an as yet undiagnosed condition unconnected with NET Cancer.
 To quote the great Dr Eric Liu, “even NET Patients get regular illnesses”.

 In fact, on forums where most people have a diagnosis and are undergoing treatment, there is regular discussion and Q&As about the source of symptoms, i.e. are they a result of a functioning syndrome (i.e. a consequence of the cancer) or something else?
 For example, some people complain they still have (so-called) carcinoid syndrome diarrhea after bowel surgery………that needs some careful thought and understanding before coming to what might just be the wrong conclusion, particularly if all tumour markers are normal.
 I have lost count of the number of times someone has asked about a symptom on a forum and got 50 different answers.
 One of the reasons why forums can be good at frightening rather than frighteningly good.
 Personally, I never compare myself to strangers on the internet.
 I just hope most people are using the forums as ‘sounding boards’ and are simultaneously addressing these very complex issues with their doctors when they are genuinely concerned.